rehan368/bus/README.md

 Description :-

-    Online bus reservation rails app provides a portal for bus ticket reservation.
-This application allows users to book bus tickets from anywhere and anytime.
+    Online Bus Tickets Reservation rails app provides a portal for bus ticket reservation from anywhere and anytime.
 The user can easily book their tickets and cancel tickets.
+The user can also view the detail history of previously booked tickets.

 Submitted By :-
     1. Yuvraj Bedi          M190370CA